Fraunhofer distance

 The Fraunhofer distance, named after Joseph von Fraunhofer, is the value of:

 where D is the largest dimension of the radiator (in the case of a magnetic loop antenna, the diameter) and ${\lambda}$ is the wavelength of the radio wave.
-This distance provides the limit between the near and far field.
+This distance provides the limit between the near and far field, allowing for 22.5 degrees of phase deviation over the face of the radiator.